-The adoption of the PV/NC Comprehensive Plan is a major milestone for the Core Area.
+The adoption of the PV/NC Comprehensive Plan is a major milestone for the continued growth of Happy Valley.
 But it is only the beginning.
 The area will develop incrementally as infrastructure becomes available, property owners decide to apply for land use permits, and follow-up planning is accomplished.
-If these prerequisites occur, and the area grows at the rate close to forecast population growth for the area, it is estimated the PV/NC plan provides at least 25 years of land supply for the continued growth of Happy Valley.
+If these pre-requisites occur, and the area grows at the rate close to forecast population growth for the area, it is estimated the PV/NC plan provides at least 25 years of land supply for the continued growth of Happy Valley.